5 hours on Mackinac Island - a photo journal

 Esther Williams swimming pool built for the movie This Time for Keeps

-After some photo taking and relaxing, I went back to the main floor.
+After some photography and relaxation, I returned to the Grand's main floor.
 It was time for lunch and since I haven't had the Grand Luncheon Buffet in years, I decided to splurge.

-**Tip: although the Grand has a dress code after 6PM (jacket & tie for men, dresses or pants suits for women) relaxed clothing is fine during the day.
+**Tip: although the Grand Hotel has a dress code after 6:30PM (jacket & tie for men, dresses or pants suits for women) relaxed clothing is fine during the day.
 T-shirts and cutoffs are prohibited in some areas.

 Dinning room with the Grand Buffet